zeroward/zeroward/README.md

 # Head Cheesemonger

-Hi there, I'm Derek! 👋
-I'm a seasoned offensive cyber warfare operator and developer that specializes in automating the boring things.
+I'm a seasoned offensive cyber warfare specialist and developer that specializes in automating the boring things.
 I have experience in building command and control pipelines, integrating LLMs into operational environments, and breaking things.
 ## About Me
 * I’m currently working on: Building robust data pipelines & experimenting with cutting-edge AI models.
 * I’m continuously learning: Advanced machine learning techniques, big data frameworks, and cloud-native development.